- Oops!Something went wrong.Please try again later.

 Many investors are still learning about the various metrics that can be useful when analysing a stock.
 This article is for those who would like to learn about Return On Equity (ROE).
 We'll use ROE to examine Sharps Compliance Corp.
 (NASDAQ:SMED), by way of a worked example.

-Over the last twelve months Sharps Compliance has recorded a ROE of 0.8%.
-That means that for every $1 worth of shareholders' equity, it generated $0.0082 in profit.
+Sharps Compliance has a ROE of 3.6%, based on the last twelve months.
+That means that for every $1 worth of shareholders' equity, it generated $0.04 in profit.

 The formula for ROE is:

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 Or for Sharps Compliance:

 3.6% = US$1.0m ÷ US$28m (Based on the trailing twelve months to December 2019.)

 It's easy to understand the 'net profit' part of that equation, but 'shareholders' equity' requires further explanation.
 It is the capital paid in by shareholders, plus any retained earnings.
 You can calculate shareholders' equity by subtracting the company's total liabilities from its total assets.

 Return on Equity measures a company's profitability against the profit it has kept for the business (plus any capital injections).
 The 'return' is the profit over the last twelve months.
 A higher profit will lead to a higher ROE.
 So, all else equal, investors should like a high ROE.
 Clearly, then, one can use ROE to compare different companies.